The Aurelia Fierros' Report │ Column

 There is also added tension because Uncle Sam has concluded that the monetary support granted to the Merida Initiative and other resources provided for the war on drugs, have not produced the expected outcome.
 But there has been a strategy change that counts with the Mexican government's acquiescence.

-the U.S. is “sending new C.I.A. operatives and retired military personnel to the country and considering plans to deploy private security contractors in hopes of turning around a multibillion-dollar effort that so far has shown few results.”
+According to The New York Times, the U.S. is “sending new C.I.A. operatives and retired military personnel to the country and considering plans to deploy private security contractors in hopes of turning around a multibillion-dollar effort that so far has shown few results.”

-to get around Mexican laws that prohibit foreign military and police from operating on its soil, and to prevent advanced American surveillance technology from falling under the control of Mexican security agencies with long histories of corruption.”
+Moreover, the Times revealed the existence of a secret base "north of the country" where U.S. agents allegedly collect and receive information from Mexican agencies, while engaged in operational planning and making efforts "to get around Mexican laws that prohibit foreign military and police from operating on its soil, and to prevent advanced American surveillance technology from falling under the control of Mexican security agencies with long histories of corruption.”

 La Jornada reported that senior Mexican officials are functioning as informants to service agencies in the United States.
 They point directly to the Attorney General's Office, Marisela Morales, and the head of the Ministry of Public Security, Genaro Garcia Luna.